Creit-Tech/xBull-Wallet/README.md

 # FAQs

-If you have any question about the functionality of the wallet, please check our documentation [here](https://xbull.app/?utm_source=github&utm_medium=Websites&utm_campaign=organic) where you can find all the details about our wallet.
+If you have any questions about the functionality of the wallet, please check our documentation [here](https://xbull.app/?utm_source=github&utm_medium=Websites&utm_campaign=organic) where you can find all the details about our wallet.

 # Contributing
 Pull requests are welcome. please open an issue first to discuss what you would like to change/add to the wallet, if you need to include new dependencies please explain the reasons why you can not do the changes without that new library.